NetSupport: Your demonstration period has expired (Fix)

 What is NetSupport?

-NetSupport is a remote control and desktop management software used by IT professionals and educators to manage and support multiple computers from a single location.
-It allows administrators to remotely control and monitor computers, transfer files, and perform other administrative tasks.
+NetSupport is software for remote control and desktop management that IT folks and teachers use to handle lots of computers from one place.
+It lets them remotely control and watch over computers, move files, and do other admin tasks.

 Why do I have NetSupport on my computer?